 - Step 11: Wall Plank March (Hallmark Skill)

-Dessert sets are exercises that we do after the primary workout.
-There are a few reasons why you would add Dessert Sets:
+Finisher Sets are exercises that we do after the primary workout.
+There are a few reasons why you would add Finisher Sets:

-- They let you focus on a lagging body part – think your abs need more pop?
+- Improve a lagging body part or function – think your abs need more pop?
 You have free reign to do more ab exercises.
 Want stronger calves?
 Do a few sets of calf raises.
-I will have a

-- They let you add more intensity – if you just reached a progression (4×8), yet you feel like doing more?
+- Add more training volume – if you just reached a progression (4×8), yet you feel like doing more?
 Do you want to get stronger, faster?
 Then absolutely do more!
 You can do more of the same exercises, or complete some accessory exercise.
 More explained below.

 - They are super fun – you need the primary workouts to build an excellent body.
-The dessert sets are for your enjoyment.
-I think chin-ups are super fun, and I like working out my biceps, so I do them post-workout.
+The finisher sets are for your enjoyment.
+I think chin-ups are super fun, so I do them post-workout.
 If you want to shadow box, dance, whatever, this is a great time to do it.

-- Accessory Exercises – These are exercises that mostly work a single muscle.
+- Accessory exercises – These are exercises that mostly work a single muscle.
 Examples include crunches, sit-ups, V-ups, bicep curls, lateral raises, ab wheel rollouts, and calf raises.
-Generally, men like to add more bicep, upper body, and ab work work (chin-ups/bicep curls, handstand push-ups/shoulder press, all ab exercises).
+From what I’ve observed, men like to add more bicep, upper body, and ab work work (chin-ups/bicep curls, handstand push-ups/shoulder press, all ab exercises).
 Women like to add more glute, leg, and ab work (glute bridges, calf raises, sit-ups and v-ups).
-Use dessert sets to focus on your guilty pleasure exercises.
+Use finisher sets to craft specialty areas of your choosing.

 - Cardio – Post-workout cardio for 5-10 minutes is nice for circulation and cooling down.

-Why are they called “dessert sets”?
+Why are they called “finisher sets”?
 I think of training like a meal.
 The entree (primary workout) builds you up and makes you strong, healthy, and wise.
 The finisher is a dessert: it is fun, but not necessary.
 It’s an addition to an already great meal.
 By doing your entree workout first, I am forcing your body to grow stronger and keeping you on track.
 However, once you complete it, I give you free reign to practice some little skills you’d like to hone for fun and make this training uniquely yours.
 When I was weightlifting, my dessert after most workouts was bicep curls!
 But if I jumped in to do bicep curls first, I would not feel obligated to do my squats, an exercise that is unarguably more important for a fitness foundation.